owncast/owncast.github.io/content/docs/codecs.md

 VA-API (video acceleration API) is a layer to support hardware accelerated encoding on linux.
 You need the `libva` library installed for it to work.
 VA-API is not compatible with ARM chipsets.

+Note: ffmpeg 5 is not currently supported with VA-API.
+Please use a version less than 5.
+Read the [issue](https://github.com/owncast/owncast/issues/2071) about this particular issue to learn more.

 Links:

 - [VA-API at Linux Reviews](https://linuxreviews.org/VAAPI)